 With respect to appearance, it could be argued that the Mandello marque never really stopped making retro motorcycles.
 Quite possibly that’s due to the distinctive transverse V-twin engine configuration.
 That’s remained a consistent design feature for the brand, throughout the decades.

-In the creation of the V85, designers at Europe’s oldest motorcycle marque [in terms of continuous mananufacture] was also inspired by the Paris-Dakar Rally – something in which it has surprisingly never competed.
+In the creation of the V85, designers at Europe’s oldest motorcycle marque (in terms of continuous manufacture) was also inspired by the Paris-Dakar Rally.

 Powered by Guzzi’s 850cc power plant, in the customary configuration, the V85 TT makes 79bhp at 7750rpm and churns out 59 lb.ft at 5000rpm.
 Relatively speaking, not massive amounts of power, but more than enough to get your travels.